electrode-io/electrode-native/docs/platform-parts/container.md

 A few things to keep in mind when creating a Container publisher :

-- The package nampe must start by `ern-container-publisher-`.
+- The package name must start by `ern-container-publisher-`.
 This is a convention for Electrode Native Container publishers, and is enforced by Electrode Native.
 Using this convention makes it also simpler for the users as Electrode Native will prefix the publisher name with `ern-container-publisher-` if needed, so they can use a shorthand name.
 For example, a publisher can be reffered as `foo` and Electrode Native will look for a package named `ern-container-publisher-foo`.
 Please note that if you are publishing a scoped package for a publisher, Electrode Native will not prepend `ern-container-publisher-`.
 So if your publisher is `@mycompany/ern-container-publisher-foo`, it should be reffered to as this ful package name in Electrode Native, there is no shorthand name.
 - You should add a keyword 'ern-container-publisher' in the keywords list of the package.json.
 This could be used later on to enable Container publishers discovery.
 - All you have to implement is a class with two getters `get name` (to return the name of the publisher) and `get platforms` (to return the list of supported platforms of the publisher), as well as the `publish(config)` method.
 This class should be the default export of the module.